I Create Evil

 Idiom (noun) a group of words whose meaning considered as a unit is different from the meanings of each word considered separately: Mastering the use of idioms can be hard for a learner.
 “Shoot yourself in the foot” is an idiom that means to do something that hurts yourself. (http://dictionary.cambridge.org)

 Idioms are very common in English – estimates are that there are as many as 25,000.
-See the discussion on my other site about idioms.
+See more about idioms in this guest article.
 There is a pattern of idiomatic usage prominent in Hebrew literature whereby one is said to have done something when they merely allowed or did not prevent it.

 Many Bible students, in the past, have understood this idiomatic usage